-BreastScreen Victoria continues to be challenged by the steady increase in the number of women screened and the cost of operating in a digital environment.
-The major focus for the Corporate Services team in 2018-19 will be to identify operational efficiencies to ensure the Program continues to be sustainable into the future.
-This will assist in delivering on the key focus area of sustainability in the new 2018-22 Strategic Plan.
+BreastScreen Victoria continues to be challenged to meet demand for it's services caused by strong population growth and by the cost of operating in a digital environment.
+A major focus for 2018/19 has been to identify operational efficiencies to ensure the program continues to be sustainable into the future.
+So far, over \$800,000 of efficiencies have been achieved.